tc39/notes/es8/2017-03/mar-22.md

 LBR: We've had a discussion around an individual person, I'm not really...I don't think an individual person would be able to solve, for example, sexual harassment.
 If I'm chair, and someone brings an issue like this to me...
 I need support to help and/or talk to this person.

-AWB: Istvan or the chair in this case would go to the accused person and talk to them.
+AWB: István or the chair in this case would go to the accused person and talk to them.

 BT: What if the person involved is self-employed and company policy doesn't apply?

-AWB: That's not most of us, but if that's the case I would hear from Istvan.
+AWB: That's not most of us, but if that's the case I would hear from István.

 IS: We have appropriate measures in place; we do not need enforcement here.

-SD: I would say it's not just for sexual harassment.
+SDO: I would say it's not just for sexual harassment.
 But is there ever a reason where the chair may be non-partial in a proposal?

 AWB: What should happen in that case, and in the past it has, that's the point where the chair should step away from his "chair hat" and someone else should step into the chair position.

-SD: Do we ever talk about that anywhere?
+SDO: Do we ever talk about that anywhere?
 It's not really something we talk about.
 It's maybe something we want to have written down.

 AWB: This morning we talked about this.
 You really want the chair to be knowledgeable but for the most part detached from the tech arguments.